HolySpud/Pong/Final Project/RoTMD/README.md

 - Bullet hell game, dodge barrage of projectiles coming at your character, return the favor by attacking using your mouse
+- Play the game by clicking on "START" after launching it
 - Full directional movement
 - Sprites
 - Items?